wegc-juf/tea-indicators/README.md

 - `prep_ERA5Land --inpath INPATH --outpath OUTPATH --orog-file PATH_TO_OROG_FILE` -- for preparing
   ERA5-Land data
   (aggregates hourly data to daily data).
+- `prep_ERA5_old --inpath INPATH --outpath OUTPATH` -- for preparing ERA5 data that was downloaded with the old CDS API (aggregates hourly data to daily data).
+- `prep_ERA5Land_old --inpath INPATH --outpath OUTPATH --orog-file PATH_TO_OROG_FILE` -- for preparing
+  ERA5-Land data that was downloaded with the old CDS API (aggregates hourly data to daily data).
 - `regrid_SPARTACUS_to_WEGNext --config-file CONFIG_FILE` -- only needed for SPARTACUS data for regridding
   SPARTACUS to a regular 1 km x 1 km grid which is congruent with the 1 km x 1 km WEGN grid within FBR.
 Attention: run twice, once for regular data and once for orography data.

 ### 3) Creation of mask file (optional)
-In case you want do define your own GeoRegion (GR) mask, you can create a mask file using the script `create_region_masks --config-file CONFIG_FILE`\
+In case you want to define your own GeoRegion (GR) mask, you can create a mask file using the script `create_region_masks --config-file CONFIG_FILE`\
 This script allows you to create a mask file for your GR based on a shapefile or coordinates.
 The configuration options for the script are documented in [`CFG-PARAMS-doc.md`](https://wegcgitlab.uni-graz.at/hst/tea-indicators/-/blob/main/docs/CFG-PARAMS-doc.md) \